I Love Walking In France

 Founded in the eleventh century, Martel was once the capital and commercial hub of the Turenne region.
 All that remains now of the walls that once protected the town are seven towers—earning Martel the nickname la ville aux sept tours.

-Take a look around Martel and find a comprehensive list of accommodation.
+Take a look around Martel and find a comprehensive list of accommodation and transport options.

 View from Tour César, Turenne